-Children’s Trust and Fact Forward work with local partners to develop programs and services that support pregnant women and young parents ages 15 to 24 across South Carolina through a federal grant.
-The SC Center for Fathers and Families later joined the partnership to address the fatherhood piece of the equation, and A Father’s Place is the local organization implementing this program in Horry, Georgetown, Marion, and Williamsburg counties.
+Children’s Trust, Fact Forward and the SC Center for Fathers and Families work with local partners to develop programs and services that support pregnant women and young parents ages 15 to 24 across South Carolina through a federal grant.
+A Father’s Place is the local organization implementing this program in Horry, Georgetown, Marion, and Williamsburg counties.
 Neil White, who tells the stories of Children’s Trust, spoke with staff members and participating fathers about the impact of the Community Support for Young Parents program on their lives.

 CONWAY – Ronald Brooks, Reise Dozier, Ngai Kearns and Devion Wright gather in the Dad Cave at the office of A Father’s Place.

 They’re relaxed, they’re smiling, and they’re chatting as they stand next to the pool table.
 They feel at home here.
 But they have gained much more than a sense of camaraderie in this space.